Back to all blogs

 Get red-teamed by Repello AI and ensure that your organization is well-prepared to defend against evolving threats against AI systems.
 Our team of experts will meticulously assess your AI applications, identifying vulnerabilities and implementing robust security measures to fortify your defenses.
 Contact us now to schedule your red-teaming assessment and embark on the journey to building safer and more resilient AI systems.

-Due to their exceptional generation capabilities, large language models have experienced a substantial increase in their use as chatbots, LLM Agents, and several other applications.
+Due to their exceptional generation capabilities, large language models have experienced a substantial increase in their use as chatbots, LLM agents, and several other applications.
 It is therefore crucial to research the security and safety-related facets of LLMs and their applications in light of this abrupt rise.
 Retrieval Augmented Generation (RAG) is a commonly used approach that enhances the generation capabilities of LLMs.
 One important but understudied area is the safety/security implications of RAG.

-In this blog, we reveal how a few simple triggers can lead to the full exploitation of RAG Applications.
+In this blog, we reveal how a few simple triggers can lead to the full exploitation of RAG applications.
 We discovered a method to poison RAG pipelines, making the entire RAG app useless with proprietary poisoning payloads.
 We demonstrate a successful poisoning attack on RAG with a high Attack Success Rate (ASR) through small triggers inserted into the knowledge base documents.
 Stay tuned as we unveil this critical vulnerability and showcase how even minor manipulations can have drastic consequences.

 Retrieval Augmented Generation